 Distribution of Financial Aid

-PELL Grant: Disbursements are made two times per semester.
+PELL Grant: Disbursements are made three times per semester.

-Disbursements for summer semester Pell are made in one lump sum on or about June 1st.
+Disbursements for summer semester Pell are made in one lump sum.

 - CARE Grant: Once per semester.